disentcorp/disentpy/docs/index.rst

 .. sectnum::

 Welcome to the main page for the Disent client library.
-Currently supports Python3.8.x+
+Currently supports Python3.8.x+.
+Docs presume familiary with basic python, pandas, numpy, and derivatives 🤑.

 Quickstart
 ==================